To add cordova plugin execute following command:

 EMMA.disableUserTracking(false);

-method provides a flag to permanently remove the user in case tracking is disabled.
+The disableUserTracking method provides a flag to permanently remove the user in case tracking is disabled.
 Note that this action is irreversible and all data associated with the user will be lost.

 To check if tracking is enabled or disabled use the following method: